Miele Triflex HX1 vs. Dyson V12 Detect

 Both options use the same rated 2500 mAh lithium-ion battery, but Dyson’s version runs longer per charge.

-If you’re familiar with the Dyson brand, they spend a lot on battery R&D, and even with the “small” capacity output, it has an excellent range at 63 minutes with the soft roller on hard floors and 42 mins on carpets (using the standard nozzle).
+If you’re familiar with the Dyson brand, they spend a lot on battery R&D, and even with the “small” capacity, it has an excellent range: 63 minutes with the soft roller on hard floors and 42 mins on carpets (using the standard nozzle).

-Unfortunately, the Miele Triflex HX1 doesn’t have this extensive range, only lasting 30 minutes with the primary nozzle and over 62 minutes with a non-powered attachment.
+Unfortunately, the Miele Triflex HX1 doesn’t have this extensive range; it lasts only 30 minutes with the primary nozzle and over 62 minutes with a non-powered attachment.

 Decent, but compared to the V12 Detect, it’s not close.